Hassan-Stewart/HaAmiSphere/README.md

 Welcome to HaAmiSphere, your dynamic social networking platform where connections flourish and communities thrive.

 About HaAmiSphere
-HaAmiSphere is a social media app designed to bring people together, inspired by the namesake elements of Hassan and Amir Stewart.
+HaAmiSphere is a social media app designed to bring people together, inspired by the namesake elements of Hassan Stewart.
 Our platform aims to create a vibrant and engaging space for users to connect, share, and interact with one another.

 Key Features
 Connect with Ease: Easily find and connect with friends, family, and new acquaintances.